mhauzer/Paula/README.md

-# Paula - Personal Learning Assistant
+# Paula Wicher - Personal Learning Assistant

 The flashcard application I have been using for vocabulary learning just stopped working so I decided to develop my own.